rsdoiel/antenna/going_electric.md

 ---

-## The Kia EV4 Ran For 6,200 Miles At The Nurburgring And It Wouldn't Die
+## The Kia EV4 Ran For 6,200 Miles At The Nurburgring.
+Its Battery Wouldn't Die

 date: 2025-08-01, from: Inside EVs News